-Contact our law firm about a heater-cooler lawsuit if you developed an infection after open heart surgery.
+Contact our law firm about a heater-cooler lawsuit if you developed an infection after heart surgery.
 Ask a lawyer about getting compensation for the harm you suffered.
-Our lead lawyers for these cases are Fred Pritzker, David Szerlag and Brendan Flaherty.
+Our lead lawyers for these cases are Raymond Trueblood-Konz and David Szerlag.

 Heater-cooler devices are used during cardiac surgery to warm or cool a patient.
-The FDA and CDC has issued health alerts stating that bacteria can grow in a water reservoir that is part of the heater-cooler design.
-Studies have found that deadly bacteria can become airborne (aerosolized) and find its way to a patient’s open wound during heart surgery.
+The FDA and CDC have issued health alerts stating that bacteria can grow in a water reservoir that is part of the heater-cooler design.
+Studies have found that deadly bacteria can become airborne (aerosolized) and enter a patient’s open wound during heart surgery.

-Attorneys Fred Pritzker, David Szerlag and Brendan Flaherty have won millions for clients injured by medical products.
-To contact Fred, David and Brendan, submit the form on this page or call our law firm at 1-888-377-8900.
+The Pritzker Hageman infectious disease lawyers have won millions for clients injured by medical products.
+To contact our legal team, submit the form on this page or call our law firm at 1-888-377-8900.

 Invasive infections due to nontuberculous Mycobacteria chimaera have been identified in patients after open chest surgery using the LivaNova (Sorin) Stockert 3T heater-cooler device manufactured by Liva Nova PLC (formerly Sorin Group Deutschland GMbH).
-These infections have been diagnosed up to 6 years after surgery (MDH).
+According to the Minnesota Department of Health (MDH), these infections have been diagnosed up to 6 years after surgery.

-Mybacterium can cause fatal infections (see below).
-There have been several outbreaks of illness at hospitals that used the heater-cooler devices during open heart surgery.
+Mycobacterium can cause fatal infections (see below).
+There have been several outbreaks at hospitals that used heater-cooler devices during open-heart surgery.
 Below are some of the cases that have been reported in the United States.

 Mercy Medical Center, Des Moines Iowa